The 16 Reasons Downtowns Fail and What to Do Instead

 1. Treating Visibility as Progress

-2. Prioritizing New Ideas Over Finishing Work
+2. Prioritizing New Ideas Over Finishing What's Started

 3. Confusing Plans With Strategy